StrongKey/FIDO-Server/CONTRIBUTING.md

 Submit a Feature Request with your change using the [feature request template](https://github.com/StrongKey/FIDO-Server/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), then start writing code.

 Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

-## Coding Style

-The FIDO2 Server and Relying Party sample code are written in Java and use XYZ to help enforce an internally consistent coding style.
-Contributions should be consistent with this style.

-The WebAuthn sample code is written in JavaScript and uses XYZ to help enforce an internally consistent coding style.
-Contributions should be consistent with this style.